boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/grid.md

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the `Subtitle Auto Font Size` is disabled.
+This allows you to apply the specified size of the font to the widget title if the Subtitle Auto Font Size is disabled.
 The value can range between 10 and 32.

+### Auto Padding

+On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.

+**Padding**

+This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
+Value can be between 0 and 25.

 ### Show Border

-This allows you to toggle the visibility of border surrounding the widget.
+This allows you to toggle the visibility of the border surrounding the widget.

 ### Corner Radius

-This allows you to apply the specified radius to the widget corners if the `Show Border` is enabled.
+This allows you to apply the specified radius to the widget corners if the Show Border is enabled.
 The value can range between 0 and 10.

 ### Transparency

 You can change the transparency from 0 to 1.

+### Show Shadow

+This allows you to toggle the visibility of the `shadow` surrounding the widget.

 ### Container actions